dblock/strava-ruby-client/README.md

 athlete.http_response.ratelimit
 ```

-The following properties are available on Strava::Api::Ratelimit
+The following properties are available on Strava::Api::Ratelimit.

 - `limit`
 - `limit?`